Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Introduction

 \item We show that the relationship between coverage and the number of samples can often be modelled using an exponentiated power law, suggesting a form of scaling laws for inference-time compute.

-\item In domains without automatic verifiers, we show that common approaches to verification like majority voting and reward model scoring plateau beyond approximately 100 samples.
+\item In domains without automatic verifiers, we show that common approaches to verification plateau beyond approximately 100 samples.
 This leads to a growing gap between the performance achieved with these methods and the coverage upper bound. \end{enumerate}